-Enjoy some quality time outsdoors with family and friends at Sence Valley.
-Opportunities for recreation at the park include fishing on one of the lakes, a bridleway and surfaced trails which provide access for walkers, cyclists and are wheelchair.
+Enjoy some quality time outdoors with family and friends at Sence Valley.
+Activities at the park include fishing on one of the lakes, a bridleway and surfaced trails which provide access for walkers, cyclists and are wheelchair accessible.

-A cycle route links Heather village to the A447 Ravenstone Road at Ibstock.
+A cycle route through the park links Heather village to the A447 Ravenstone Road at Ibstock.

 Learning at Sence Valley

 Sence Valley offers a fantastic learning opportunity for people of all ages and abilities, combining hands-on education with ideas for active minds.